 RMTs are required to obtain informed consent to treatment.
 Informed consent supports patient safety, clinical decision-making, and predictable and desired outcomes.
-Obtaining consent is both a professional obligation, as well as a legal obligation under two BC statutes (the Health Care (Consent) and Care Facility (Admission) Act and Infants Act).
+Obtaining consent is both a professional obligation, as well as a legal obligation under two BC statutes: the Health Care (Consent) and Care Facility (Admission) Act and the Infants Act.

 Section 9 of the College’s Code of Ethics requires RMTs to obtain informed consent for therapeutic services.
 Under section 8 of the Code of Ethics, RMTs must provide complete and accurate information to enable the patient to make an informed decision regarding the need for, and nature of, therapeutic services.
 This includes providing understandable answers to any questions that the patient may have.

-The CMTBC standard of practice on consent took effect on January 15, 2019.
+CMTBC’s Consent Standard of Practice took effect on January 15, 2019.
 CMTBC’s Bylaws require RMTs to comply with the standard of practice on consent.
-This standard of practice complements CMTBC’s Code of Ethics and provincial legislation, and defines practice expectations for RMTs in terms of how to obtain consent for delivery of massage therapy.
+The consent standard complements CMTBC’s Code of Ethics and provincial legislation, and defines practice expectations for RMTs in terms of how to obtain consent for delivery of massage therapy.

 Below, RMTs will find three types of resources to help them understand and apply the CMTBC standard of practice on consent: